 To see what PE topics and skills are taught in each year group click on the PE teaching cycle tab.

-There are is one key learning objective that is revisited across the key stages:
+There are is one key threshold concept in PE that is revisited across the key stages:

 Whilst learning these essential physical skills, children are also gaining valuable experience in team work and fair play.
 Children learn the importance of working as part of a successful team through a variety of team activities.
 Throughout the curriculum children are given opportunities to work in partners, small groups and as a whole class, all working towards a common goal of success.
 Children are also taught explicitly about fair play and the importance of being a good sportsperson within a competition.